corenzan/wordpress/README.md

 <h1 align="center">WordPress development with Composer and Docker</h1>

+## About

+- Use docker-compose to orchestrate your services
+- Use composer to manage PHP extensions, the WordPress installation, third-party themes and plugins
+- Use Git to track your own made themes and plugins

 ## Usage

-Copy your theme over to `wp-content/themes/` and then run:
+Copy your theme and/or plugins over to `wp-content/` and then run:

 ```shell
 $ docker-compose start